informatics-lab/blog/_posts/2015-12-09-raspberry-pi-docker-cluster.md

 The master IP was set the same on each node but the join address had to be changed for each node, this could probably have been written differently to allow the same config to be used on each node.
 Then again I ran `docker-compose up -d` on each node.

-To run the swarm master I added the following to our `master/docker-compose.yml` file from Before
+To run the swarm master I added the following to our `master/docker-compose.yml` file from before

 ```
 swarm: